-Constructive possession, as distinguished from actual possession, is where the Commonwealth must prove that the defendant not only had knowledge of the existence of the drug, but also was exercising “dominion and control.”
-In other words the defendant intentionally and knowingly controlling the drug.
-In questioning whether there is sufficient evidence for the Commonwealth to prove this, defense counsel inquires if the drug is in plain view, meaning readily visible, also key questions are what evidence exists if any that shows the defendant had ownership or exclusive control over where the drugs were found.
+Constructive possession, as distinguished from actual possession, is where the commonwealth must prove that the defendant not only had knowledge of the existence of the drug but also was exercising “dominion and control.”
+In other words, the defendant intentionally and knowingly controlled the drug.
+In questioning whether there is sufficient evidence for the commonwealth to prove this, defense counsel inquires if the drug is in plain view, meaning readily visible, also key questions are what evidence exists if any that shows the defendant had ownership or exclusive control over where the drugs were found.
 Are there any records, a deed or apartment rental agreement, are papers or items relating to the defendant, such as mail, driver’s license, photos, clothing found in the room where drugs are located.
-If the drugs are found in a vehicle is the vehicle titled in the defendant’s name.
+If the drugs are found in a vehicle, is the vehicle titled in the defendant’s name.
 An important question is who else may have had access to that room, or to the vehicle.

-Likewise, for automobiles that are stopped the question often arises if the Commonwealth can prove constructive possession.
-This is often the case where there is more than one person in the vehicle, and is especially a problem for the Commonwealth where the drugs are under the seat, in a closed console, in the trunk, or in the pocket of the door.
+Likewise, for automobiles that are stopped, the question often arises if the commonwealth can prove constructive possession.
+This is often the case where there is more than one person in the vehicle and is especially a problem for the commonwealth where the drugs are – under the seat, in a closed console, in the trunk, or in the pocket of the door.
 The defense brings into question whether there is enough evidence to establish possession given the location of the drugs, who owns the vehicle, who was operating the vehicle, and whether there were any movements inside the vehicle to suggest someone inside was hiding the drugs.
 There are cases also where police claim drugs are tossed out the window.
-The defense seeks to bring into question if there is more than one occupant in the vehicle, whether the officer can be certain who threw the drugs out of the vehicle.
+The defense seeks to bring into question if there is more than one occupant in the vehicle and whether the officer can be certain who threw the drugs out of the vehicle.

 The New Technology